At theater Kikker.

-This self-built living sculpture, annex noise-instrument (called Pneuma-Tix), consists of jumping air-tubes and pneumatic cylinders.
-The tubes are at one end connected to electronic valves (hand controlled via midi-controllers) and at the other end they turn and jump around wildly, because of the air that looks for an exit at 8 bar air pressure.
-The cylinders are connected to the valves (and real-time controlled) as well.
+Pneuma-tix is the name of my self-built living sculpture, annex noise-instrument, consisting of jumping airtubes and pneumatic pistons.
+The tubes are at one end connected to electronic pneumatic valves (hand controlled with midi-controllers) and at the other end turning and jumping around wildly, because of the air that looks for an exit at 8 bar airpressure.
+The pistons are connected to the valves either, and realtime midicontrolled by hand as well.

-With the moving tubes and cylinders I create beats and soundscapes, amplified by microphones,which are fixed on the valves.
-In this way the 'left-over-air' blows directly from the valve-block into the microphones, so what you see is what you hear; the essence of the sounds is corresponding with the pneumatic movements.
-The pneumatic sound source (picked up by the mics) goes as well into my computer as sound input for digital sound processing.
+With the movings of the tubes and pistons I create beats and soundscapes, amplified by to mics, fixed on the valves.
+This way the 'left-over-air' blows directly from the valve-block into the microphones, so what you see is what you hear; the essence of the sounds is corresponding with the pneumatic movements.
+The pneumatic soundsource (picked up by the mics) goes as well into my computer as soundinput for digital soundprocessing.

-I am playing with this installation moving back and forward; to and away from reality, from real pneumatic noise (directly linked to the visible dialogue between the cylinders and the valves) to virtual digital noise-layers out of my computer (triggered by live sound events).
-Both are live composed and connected.
-To highlight the behavior of the tubes I use black-lights combined with a stroboscope, so the traces of the tubes in the air, are made visible in the air and a complete experience is taking place.
+I am playing with this installation moving back and forward; to and away from reality, from real pneumatic noise (directly linked to the visible dialogue between the pistons and the valves) to virtual digital noise-layers out of my computer (triggered by live sound events).
+Both are live composed and connected to each other, controlled by me.
+To highlight the behavior of the tubes I use blacklights combined with a stroboscope, so the traces of the tubes in the air, are made visible and a complete experience is taking place.